kolenaIO/kolena/docs/metrics/tp-fp-fn-tn.md

 | `inferences` | <nobr>`List[float]`</nobr> | Predicted confidence scores, where a higher score indicates a higher confidence of the sample being positive |
 | `T` | `float` | Threshold value to compare against the inference’s confidence score, where `score >= T` is positive |

-!!! info "Should Threshold Be Inclusive or Exclusive?"
+!!! question "Should Threshold Be Inclusive or Exclusive?"

     A confidence threshold is defined as "the minimum score that the model will consider the inference to be positive (i.e. true)".
-Therefore, it is a standard practice to consider inferences with greater than or **equal** to the confidence threshold as positive.
+Therefore, it is a standard practice to consider inferences with confidence score **greater than or equal to** the confidence threshold as positive.

 With these inputs, TP / FP/ FN / TN metrics are defined: